Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Drive lah

-Peer-to-peer product marketplaces
+Examples of peer-to-peer product marketplaces

 Product marketplaces let people buy products from independent sellers.
 Popular platforms include: